codecks-io/react-reform/README.md

 You may return a Promise.
 If this promise resolves successfully, then the form will be reset.
 This means the values will be set to the `initalModel` (if the form is uncontrolled), and field attributes like `touched` and `dirty` will be set to `false`.

-If the promise is rejected, react-reform will try and evaluate the contents of the rejection.
+If the promise is rejected, react-reform will evaluate the contents of the rejection.
 If it is an object, then it will look wether the keys correspond to fieldnames and create a validation error for this field.
 In all other cases the error object will be added to the `globalErrors` attribute that can be accessed in the theme's `<FormContainer>`

 ##### `initialModel`